 The Boston Public Library is home to a U. S. Patent and Trademark Resource Center.
-The staff of the Research Services Department at the Central Library can direct you to information about the patent and trademark application process.
-They can also demonstrate how to use search tools to run a patent or trademark search.
-The staff can also provide access to resources such as PubEAST and PubWEST, examiner-based search systems (an appointment is required).
-The Research Services Department is located in Bates Hall on the second floor of the historic McKim Building.
-We recommend that you make an appointment for assistance with our patent resources at email@example.com.
+The staff of the Kirstein Business Library & Innovation Center (KBLIC) at the Central Library in Copley Square can direct you to information about the patent and trademark application process.
+They can also demonstrate how to use search tools to run a patent or trademark search as well as provide access to resources such as the PubEAST and PubWEST examiner-based search systems (an appointment is required).
+The KBLIC is located on the lower level of the Johnson Building; the entrance is at 700 Boylston Street.
+We recommend that you make an appointment for assistance with our patent and trademark resources at email@example.com.

 For more information about the application process and patent searching, see the “Patents” page and the “Trademarks” page of the BPL’s “Copyright/Creative Commons, Trademarks, and Patents” research guide.